ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/example_file_demo.md

 You can mount and format the drive and then perform operations like write, read, rename and delete to manage files and directories on any enabled drive.
 Example uses serial terminal connection to interact with the user.

 Typically one connects the development board to a computer via debug connection that also provides virtual COM port, downloads example application to a board and starts terminal application on computer.

 The following picture shows an exemplary connection of the development board and a computer:

 ![Hardware setup of the File Demo example](fs_setup.png)

 ## Project Organization

-The File Demo project is available as part of \ref examples "File System Reference examples".
+The File Demo project is available as part of the \ref examples "File System Reference examples".

 <h2>Application Source Files</h2>